AbdeGRINE/Enterprise_Java_Beans_Mini_Application_with_REST-SOAP/README.md

 # HISSAB - EJB / REST / SOAP Calculator

 HISSAB is a Jakarta EE application built around a reusable calculator component named `CALC`.
-The application allows arithmetic expressions to be evaluated manually, through uploaded files, and through web services.
+The application allows arithmetic expressions to be evaluated manually, through uploaded files(.png, .pdf, .txt) , and through web services.
 Each calculation can be traced and stored in a Derby database.
+The Goal was not building the calculator but get experience using EJB components and Component based architecture alongside with including web services like REST and SOAP.

 ## Technical Stack